 - When leaves are cool enough to handle, use a paring knife to cut away the thick center stem from each leaf, without cutting all the way through.

-- Sauté the chopped onion in butter in a large frying pan until tender, and let it cool.
+- Sauté the chopped onion in butter in a large skillet until tender, and let it cool.

 - Place about 1/2 cup of meat on each cabbage leaf.
 Flip the right side of the leaf to the middle, then flip the left side.
-You will have something that looks like an envelope.
+Flip the bottom of the leaf and you will have something that looks like an envelope.
 Roll away from you to encase the meat and make a neat little roll.

-- Serve with pan juices and a drizzle of sour cream, or mix the pan juices with sour cream and ladle it over the cabbage rolls.
+- Serve with pan juices and an optional drizzle of sour cream, or mix the pan juices with sour cream and ladle it over the cabbage rolls.

 - Cabbage rolls freeze well before or after cooking and can be made in a slow cooker (see your manufacturer's instructions).